rajikudusadewale/ETHUSD-ReportAutoCreate/README.md

 3️⃣ **Expand Your Knowledge with Microsoft Learn**

-To truly explore the depths of Microsoft Fabric, I highly recommend following this Microsoft Learn path.
-It will provide you with a comprehensive understanding of Fabric's capabilities and help you unlock its full potential.
+I highly recommend following this Microsoft Learn path to explore the depths of Microsoft Fabric truly.
+It will give you a comprehensive understanding of Fabric's capabilities and help you unlock its full potential.
 [Link: Microsoft Learn Path for Microsoft Fabric](https://lnkd.in/eGHN54Pf)

 Don't miss out on the opportunity to leverage Microsoft Fabric's powerful features for your Power BI projects.
 Get started today, and elevate your data analytics game to new heights!